 Bergen Card provides you free use of buses and Bergen Light Rail in the city AND Bergen region, as well as free admission to most attractions and museums in Bergen’s touristic offer.
 Also, a variety of cultural and sightseeing attractions, as well as restaurants, apply discounts when you present Bergen Card.

-You can secure all these advantages by buying the card online (visitbergen.com) or at the Tourist Information Center, conveniently located in Bergen harbor, next to the Fish Market.
+You can secure all these advantages by buying the card online (visitbergen.com) or at the Tourist Information Center, conveniently located in Bergen Harbor, next to the Fish Market.
 Stock yourself with Bergen tourist maps and some free brochures while there; you might find something that missed me.
 If you just want to follow my propositions, that’s fine too 🙂

 For adults, the best option is to purchase a 72-hour card; it costs 410 NOK (42 Euros).
-Of course, there are discounts for students, seniors, and children, as well as cheaper 1-day or 2-days cards.
+Of course, there are discounts for students, seniors, and children, as well as cheaper 1-day or 2-day cards.

 2. Shop and shoot at Bryggen

 If you recall anything specific about this town, it is probably the iconic image of Bergen tourism – the aligned colorful houses of The Wharf in Bryggen.
 It is one of those ultimate things to see in Bergen!

 Located right at the Vågen harbor, just opposite the Bergen tourist office, they were the nucleus of the town since the 12th century.